-The UF/IFAS Extension St Lucie County Florida Master Naturalist Uplands course is an examination of plants, animals and human interactions in upland systems.
-Two teams in the Jan-Feb 2018 Uplands course are studying bats as part of their final projects.
-One team is surveying bats in local bridges.
-They are collecting video clips and sampling guano for N-P-K nutrient analysis.
-Another group is conducting wildlife monitoring focusing on mammals at the Extension office in Fort Pierce.
+The UF/IFAS Extension St Lucie County Florida Master Naturalist courses are an examination of plants, animals and human interactions in upland systems.
+Students in the Uplands course and the Wildlife Monitoring Course study bats.
+In the past, they surveyed bats in local bridges, produced video clips featuring bat echolocation and sampled guano for N-P-K nutrient analysis.

 A fact sheet describing echolocation call characteristics of eastern US bats is online http://www.sonobat.com/download/EasternUS_Acoustic_Table_Mar2011.pdf